Purdue-CSUSB/purdueusb.com/README.md

 ## Installation
 Please follow the installation instructions found on the [Jekyll Website](https://jekyllrb.com/docs/installation/).
 There are instructions for Windows, macOS, and Linux.
 Once Jekyll is properly installed, clone the repository.
 Then, run `bundle exec jekyll serve` in the repository's root directory.

+## Usage

+### Editing USB Members
+  1. If necessary, add their photograph in `assets/images/members`.
+Make sure the images are cropped to be square.
+  2. Edit `_data/members.yml` with their name, image, title, and class rank.

+### Editing Initiatives
+  1. Add an initiative logo in `assets/images/initiative`.
+The logo must be 400px by 289px in resolution.
+  2. Edit `_data/initiatives.yml` with title, image, and description.

+### Editing Objectives
+  1. Add an objective logo to `assets/images/objectives`
+  2. Edit `_data/objectives.yml` with title, image, and description.

+### Editing Student Resources
+Articles are to be written in Markdown.
+Look at one of the preexisting articles as a reference.
+Be sure to include the following "front matter" attributes to the top of the Markdown file between a pair of `---`.
+ * layout - This will always be `post`
+ * title - Title of the article
+ * description - Describe what the article is about.
+Keep this down to one sentence.
+ * author: Name of the author
+ * date - Date of most recent edit
+ * categories: Category this fits the article, like `technical` or `campus`.
+Multiple categories can be included, as long as they are comma separated, an between square brackets.

 ### Layouts